Why DACH Companies Fail Their Netherlands Launch (And What To Do Instead)

 Month 5-6: Handoff to local team with documented playbook

-If you're a DACH-based company planning a Netherlands launch in the next 6–12 months, I'd rather spend 30 minutes reviewing your plan than watch you make the same expensive mistakes I've already seen.
+If you're a DACH-based company planning a Netherlands launch in the next 6-12 months, I'd rather spend 30 minutes reviewing your plan than watch you absorb the same expensive mistakes I've already seen.